Learning to Read and Reading to Learn

 Home Reading Books

-The children are grouped throughout KS1 for phonics to enable the children to progress through the scheme at a pace that is relevant to them.
+EYFS children learn together as a whole class.
+“Keep Up” sessions are also delivered as needed.
+Throughout KS1, children are grouped for phonics lessons to enable the children to progress through the scheme at a pace that is relevant to them with high quality, targeted teaching.

 We use Lancashire English Themes for our English planning.
 These have been well developed and adapted over the years by the Lancashire English consultants who we regularly receive training from.